wfraser/csvsel/README.md

     select %1 where %2 = %3

-Print the first column of any row where the second column (as a floating point number) is greater than 25.5:
+Print columns 1 thru 3 of any row where the second column (as a floating point number) is greater than 25.5:

-    select %1 where %2.float > 25.5
+    select %1-%3 where %2.float > 25.5

 Print all the columns of rows 25 through 42:

     select where %# >= 25 and %# <= 42

-Just print the second row of the whole file:
+Print the 2nd, 4th, 5th, and 6th columns of the whole file:

+    select %2,%4-%6

+Print the first column of all rows where the 2nd column is longer than the 3rd:

+    select %1 where strlen(%2) > strlen(%3)

+Print the length of the first column of all rows:

-    select %2
+    select strlen(%1)

 License
 -------